LP Intelligence Documentation

 - Historical indexing

-- Access granted via request
+- Access granted via request on the LP Intelligence page

 4. Core Concepts